mayahiro/go-inertia/README.md

 This project is in the v0 release line.
 Check the Git tags for available versions.

+The documentation and example application target Inertia.js 3.x client packages. `go-inertia` implements the protocol pieces listed below, but it is not a complete replacement for the official Laravel adapter.

 ## Package Layout

 - `github.com/mayahiro/go-inertia` is the framework-independent core package.